 My claim, or, maybe, better to say a strongly believed and justified hypothesis, is that text or discourse itself does not allow us to define whether presented positions are abstract or personal.
 This is an extratextual issue that lies outside of the text itself.
 I think that the "personalness" of the personal position is rooted in the physical body of the one who generates this position but not in the text or discourse that carries this position (cf. Searle, 1980).
 The body creates information.
-Anthropologist Gregory Bateson argued that in contrast to classical cybernetics, the smallest bit of information involves not just one difference (e.g., 0 and 1) but two differences: "a difference that makes a difference" (Bateson, 1987, p.
-276).
-I suggest that the second difference is a bodily difference in the life of the organism, while the first difference is a discursive pattern difference.
+Anthropologist Gregory Bateson argued that in contrast to classical cybernetics, the smallest bit of information involves not just one difference (e.g., 0 and 1) but two differences: "a difference is a bodily difference in the life of the organism, while the first difference is a discursive pattern difference.
 Thus, information is a pattern that makes a difference in the bodily life of the organism.